saberland/saber/packages/saber-plugin-netlify-redirect/README.md

 # saber-plugin-netlify-redirect

-Generates `_redirects` file for redirecting '/:page' to '/:page.html' on Netlify.
+Generates `_redirects` file for redirecting '/:page' to '/:page.html' and redirecting routes set with `pages.createRedirect` in `saber-node.js` on Netlify.

 ## Install